 NLP is provided as a collection of APIs containing class object methods and properties which may be invoked from ObjectScript programs.
 APIs are provided to invoke NLP operations from InterSystems IRIS (API classes).
 Equivalent APIs are provided to invoke NLP operations from SQL (QAPI classes) and SOAP web services (WSAPI classes).
 These APIs are described in the %iKnow package in the InterSystems Class Reference.
 NLP is a core InterSystems IRIS technology and therefore does not have application-like interfaces.
 However, NLP does provide a few generic, sample output interfaces in the %iKnow.UI package.

-To use NLP you must define an NLP domain within an InterSystems IRIS namespace.
-You can create multiple NLP domains; an InterSystems IRIS namespace can contain multiple NLP domains.
-All NLP processing occurs within a specified domain.
-A set of NLP indexed text sources is created within a domain.
+To analyze text sources using InterSystems IRIS NLP you must define an NLP domain within an InterSystems IRIS namespace and load the texts into the domain.
+You can create multiple domains (for multiple contexts) within a single namespace.
+When you build the domain, NLP generates indices for the set of text sources within it.
 All NLP queries and other text processing must specify the domain in which to access this data.